tanthammar/laravel-tags/README.md

 ```

 # Get translated tags
+* You have to set a language in the `type` col when creating the tag, in order to later retrieve it, in a specific locale
 * This fork has a modified version of `tagsTranslated()`
 * If you don't pass the `$locale` attribute, the method falls back to `app()->getLocale()`
 * Function: `tagsTranslated($type = null, $locale = null)`